Management (MGMT)

 Entrepreneurship is a driving force in the national and global economy, with entrepreneurs starting new businesses, stimulating ancillary businesses and economic growth.
 Entrepreneurship blends innovation and creativity, risk, and planning.
 Students may find themselves presented with entrepreneurial opportunities at any time in the future.
 Fundamentals of Entrepreneurship will provide students with the background of todays entrepreneurial mindset, the process of initiating entrepreneurial ventures, the development of the entrepreneurial pIan, and growth strategies for entrepreneurial ventures.

-MGMT 390 Social Entrepreneurship Credits: 3
+MGMT 390 Social Sustainability Credits: 3

 This is a new course that complements the proposed Entrepreneurship Concentration in Management.
-Social Entrepreneurship is a growing field of study that examines social needs in the context of entrepreneurship.
+Social Sustainability is a growing field of study that examines social needs in the context of entrepreneurship.
 In particular, it examines the creation of a social value in the context of entrepreneurship practices, theory, and applications.
 This course looks at different forms of social ventures to include philanthropic, hybrid, or for-profit and identifies tools available to positively impact communities

-MGMT 420 Management Information Systems Credits: 3
+MGMT 420 Business Analytics and Technology Credits: 3

-Pre-Requisite : MGMT 300 AND FIN 230 OR MATH 200 OR PSYC 200 AND MATH 110 OR MATH 115 OR MATH 140 OR MATH 150
+Pre-Requisite : MGMT 300 AND FIN 230 OR MATH 200 OR PSYC 200 AND MATH 110 OR MATH 115 OR MATH 140 OR MATH 150and Requires minimum credits: 45

 MGMT 424 Simulation of Industrial and Management Systems Credits: 3